The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Introduction

-The other extremal functions of the Sobolev embedding $E_1$ are exactly the other eigenfunctions of \eqref{classical_embedding}.
-But note that, for $p\not=q$, the differential equation is not homogeneous, so extra challenges arize when we estimate s-numbers and describe the eigenfunctions.
-We will elaborate fully on this in the context of second order Sobolev embeddings in Section~\ref{section6}.
-At this point, we only comment that the eigenfunctions and eigenvalues of \eqref{classical_embedding} are found explicitly in terms of generalized trigonometric functions.
-Thus, the exact values of the different s-numbers for $E_1$ are given in terms of known special functions.
-See Section~\ref{section5}, as well as \cite{DM,EL-book1} and references therein.
+of which $u_{\mathrm{D}}$ is an eigenfunction associated to the smallest eigenvalue $\lambda=\lambda_1>0$.
+The other extremal functions of the Sobolev embedding $E_1$ are related to the other eigenfunctions of \eqref{classical_embedding}.
+For $p\not=q$, this equation is not homogeneous, so extra ansatz should be imposed.
+We will elaborate fully on this, rigorously, in the context of second order Sobolev embeddings, in sections~\ref{secder} and \ref{section6}.

+The eigenpairs of \eqref{classical_embedding} have been studied significantly in the past.
+See Section~\ref{section5} or the list of references in \cite{DM,EL-book1}, for details on this.
+The eigenfunctions can be described explicitly in terms of generalized trigonometric functions related to inverse incomplete Beta functions.
+The norm of $E_1$ was first computed in \cite{Ta1} in terms of Beta functions.
+It is also known that the different notions of s-numbers of $E_1$ coincide.
+Moreover, they scale as $\frac{1}{n}$ in their index $n$, \cite{EL2012}.

-From this well studied framework, the following questions arise. \begin{itemize} \item Is there an analogue eigenvalue problem for higher order Sobolev embeddings? \item If so, can we expect a full characterization of extremal functions? \item Once the equation is posed, what properties do the eigenpairs have? \item How are the first and the higher order optimizers related? \end{itemize} In the present paper we address these questions for the specific case of the second order Sobolev space equipped with the norm
+From the above well settled theory, questions such as the following naturally arise. \begin{itemize} \item Is there an analogue eigenvalue problem for Sobolev embeddings of higher order? \item If so, can we expect a full characterization of the extremal functions in terms of known special functions? \item Once the equation is posed, what properties do the eigenpairs have, compared to those of \eqref{classical_embedding}? \item Is there any obvious relation between the first and the higher order optimizers? \end{itemize} In the present paper we address these questions for the specific case of the second order Sobolev space equipped with the norm

 and the corresponding compact embedding